nguyenlamvu88/dsci_554_arms_sales_project/README.md

 - **Static Legend with Persistent Positioning**: To ensure consistent data interpretation, the **legend remains fixed** and is unaffected by zooming and panning, providing a stable reference for value scales.
   *(Lecture 4: Design Space, Graphing in the Browser, D3)*

-- These style and layout features contribute to a cohesive, dynamic user experience, blending visualization principles with interactive elements to create an informative, accessible dashboard across devices.

 ## Interacting with the Dashboard